SampleApp05/NewsUK/README.md

 - Image caching: Images are currently fetched each time - could add a cache provider which stores fetched images and reduces network requests
 - Task keying: Image tasks are keyed by row index, instead tasks could be fetched by imageURL which with image caching could substantially reduce network load and load times in general
 - UI polish: UI is a basic implementation, sufficient enough to be usable for this task
+- **NB** If image fetch resulted in `nil` then the associated task/cell will always have nil value for image.
+This could be worked around by using an image cache provider and some refactoring.